 Other Good Agencies For Child Actors Exist Across The UK

-Once you have investigated the agencies listed above, you will have a good idea of what signals a reputable and successful talent agency.
+Once you have investigated the agencies listed above, you will have a good idea of what signals a reputable and successful talent agency and how to spot a fake agency.
 So when you consider an agency not listed here, you know what to look for.

 You may also consider agencies which represent the young performers attending their classes, some of which accept external applications too.
 They include: